 Our insurance litigation team will carefully review the language of your insurance policy, assess the damage to your home or business and evaluate the reason for your insurance company’s decision.
 Generally speaking, if we cannot reach a fair resolution with your insurance company, we will move forward with trial.
 Your lawsuit may also include additional damages for your carrier’s conduct in its handling of your legitimate claim.

-Many times, insurance companies will choose to quickly settle rather than battle experienced, knowledgeable insurance attorneys.
-The insurance company is also more likely to respond to an attorney, rather than to you alone.
+Many times, insurance companies will choose to quickly settle rather than battle experienced, knowledgeable insurance lawyers.
+The insurance company is also more likely to respond to a lawyer, rather than to you alone.

 The document detailing the terms and conditions of your insurance contract.

 The page that outlines the “who, what, where and when” of your insurance policy.